w-tv/cicero-dev/reference files to consult/speak_memory/readme.md

 > Streamlit app memory usage: 600 MiB.

 Interestingly, if those two tabs are closed and a new tab that isn't using any vector embedding is opened, the memory usage is still 600MiB.
 If the browser is closed and reopened, the memory usage goes down.
 This may be a limitation because I am testing from the same computer/ip (I tested it with a different concurrent browser, instead of just two and got the same behavior as the current browser — or at least it takes a many minutes, it seems) — so maybe I register as "the same session" and it doesn't garbage-collect the old embeddings until all my connections are closed.
+OK on 2023-12-13 I tested it with two different computers from two different networks and got the same results: it takes like 10 minutes for the resources to be collected.

 Other than that, the memory usage fluctuates up and down by about 20MiB.
 This is just the garbage collector doing its thing, but might ask a more subtle memory leak.
 Also, the program slowly consumes in tiny increments more memory as it used, to track past prompts.